 06 of 20

 Just like we saw with hats, one butterfly stitch is a great design detail on each fingerless glove but you can also repeat the stitch for a different style.
 Here we have multiple butterflies stacked on top of one another on one side of the glove.
 This crochet pattern by designer Amy Maxwell is available for sale through her Ravelry store.
+It's a perfect spring crochet pattern.

 07 of 20